eugenedwk/nae-ileum-eun/api/README.md

 ```bash
 $ python main.py
 ```
+Navigate to `localhost:8000` in your browser to see the magic!

 ## Developer Environment Setup
 1. Ensure you're on a unix-like operating system (MacOS, Ubuntu, etc.)